 - to make brood that I can donate to my production colonies to give them a boost in their spring buildup; It is something to see the effect of “nucing” a production colony.
 I pull out frames full of honey that the bees have no immediate need for and replace them with frames of mostly capped brood.
 A week or two later all that brood has emerged and the colony population just explodes.

-- to make up winter losses; A good overwintered nuc can build up to a full size production colony before the nectar flow – especially if brood from other nucs is donated.
+- to make up winter losses; A good overwintered nuc can build up to a full size production colony before the nectar flow – especially with donations of brood frames from other nucs.

 - to help manage swarming in my production colonies by making splits.
 Sometimes a production colony starts making swarm preparations before I’d like them to.
 I find the queen and put her and a few frames of bees in a nuc.
 This makes the colony think the swarm has happened.
 I then add frames of sealed brood to the production colony and let them continue raising the queens they’ve started as part of swarm preparation.
 The frames of brood I add let the population continue to grow until the new queen starts laying.